 Perhaps one of the smartest tips for identifying old Santo Domingo jewelry is to look for shell work.
 Their multistrand collars often had strung shells and stones for beads.

 The classic Thunderbird motifs began showing up in Santo Doming jewelry around 1920.
 They were a huge hit among tourists.
 Some Santo Domingo thunderbird jewelry was made from thrown away black and white plastic.
 One of the beneficial jewelry shopping tips experts recommend is looking for the plastics on the backs of the pendants.

 The Thunderbird is still seen in a lot of the Santo Domingo native adornments of today.
 Though now most professional artists use precious metals, not plastics.
 Santo Domingo jewelry is also known for its rolled beads consisting of coral and turquoise.

 Final Jewelry Shopping Tips Not Related to Identification Techniques

-- The older the jewelry, the more it will be worth.
+- The older the jewelry, the more it will be worth in value.

 - If the jewelry is truly antique, it will have flaws and signs of wear.

-- "Southwestern style" doesn't necessarily mean Native American crafted.
+- “Southwestern style” doesn’t necessarily mean Native Americans crafted that piece.